Code-Institute-Submissions/comics/README.md

 This page only displays submissions made by the logged in user.
 Similar to the Home page it displays a gallery of the submitted comics by the user.
 The comics on the Submission page can be favourited, deleted or edited.
-There is also a more info button which directs the user to another page, providing more information and a synopsis of the comic book.
 A search bar is also available, similar to the Home Page, where users can search for comics based on the comics name, description, author or genre.

 #### Favourites Page